BBGMoura/obsidian-software/Java/Spring/Spring Boot/Spring Controller.md

 ```

 **@RestController**
-This annotation tells Spring that this class is a controller component.
+This annotation tells Spring that this class is a rest controller component.

 **@RequestMapping("/restaurants")**
 This annotation maps the controller so the requests to `/restaurants` is mapped to this controller.

+**@CrossOrigin**
+Allows access from any IP address?
 ## GET
 When typing an URL in a browser, this is typically a GET request.
 The browser displays he response on the browser page.
 Alternately,  you can use a CURL (client for URLs which is a command line tool).